hydro-project/hydroflow/README.md

 ## The Hydroflow Surface Syntax

-Hydroflow comes with a custom "surface syntax" domain-specific language which serves as a very simple, readable IR for specifying single-node Hydroflow programs, intended to be stitched together by the Hydro stack to create larger autoscaling distributed systems.'
+Hydroflow comes with a custom "surface syntax"—a domain-specific language which serves as a very simple, readable IR for specifying single-node Hydroflow programs.
+These programs are intended to be stitched together by the Hydro stack to create larger autoscaling distributed systems.

 Here's a simple example of the surface syntax.
 Check out the [Hydroflow Playground](https://hydro.run/playground) for an interactive demo.